OsvaldoMartini/My_Webpack_Base_1/Server_Side_Render_React/README.md

 import thunk from 'redux-thunk';
 ````

-* "Provider" is What Ties our Store and React side together.
+* "Provider" is What Ties our Store and React side together
 > Is used to communicate data from the store to any connected components in our application
 ````
 import { Provider } from 'react-redux';